Rave-Saber/AVR-APA102-library/README.md

       the `current_sequence` & `LED_COUNT` globals.
 That would allow offsetting
       & shrinking patterns.
     * How to handle patterns with different step counts & delays?
-* LED powersaving - light only every Xth LED, or set a maximum current the LEDs can use & use that to scale LED duty cycles.
-* Color mixing/blending, building gradients between sequence of colors.
 * More effects!
     * scrolling effect that fades the color bands instead of repeating them
     * fixed number of scrolling bands